Cycling in the Netherlands

-Cycling is a common mode of transport in the Netherlands, with 36% of Dutch people listing the bicycle as their most frequent way of getting around on a typical day, as opposed to the car (45%) and public transport (11%).
+Cycling is the second-most common mode of transport in the Netherlands, with 36% of Dutch people listing the bicycle as their most frequent way of getting around on a typical day, as opposed to the car (45%) and public transport (11%).
 Cycling has a modal share of 27% of all trips (urban and rural) nationwide.
 In cities this is even higher, such as Amsterdam which has 38%, and Zwolle 46%.
 This high frequency of bicycle travel is enabled by excellent cycling infrastructure such as cycle paths, cycle tracks, protected intersections, ample bicycle parking and by making cycling routes shorter and more direct (and therefore usually quicker) than car routes.

-In the countryside, a growing number of routes connect the Netherlands' villages, towns and cities: some of these paths are part of the Dutch National Cycle Network, a network of routes for bicycle tourism which reaches all corners of the nation.
+In the countryside, an increasing number of routes link the Netherlands' villages, towns, and cities.
+Some of these paths are part of the Dutch National Cycle Network, a system of routes for bicycle tourism that reaches every corner of the nation.

 History

 Cycling became popular in the Netherlands a little later than it did in the United States and Britain, which experienced their bike booms in the 1880s, but by the 1890s the Dutch were already building dedicated paths for cyclists.
 By 1911, the Dutch owned more bicycles per capita than any other country in Europe.

 The ownership and use of bicycles continued to increase and in 1940 there were around four million bicycles in a population of eight million.
 Half of these bicycles disappeared during the German occupation, but after the war the use of bicycles quickly returned to normal and continued at a high level until 1960 (annual distance covered by bicycle for each inhabitant: 1500 km).
 Then, much like it had in other developed nations, the privately owned motor car became more affordable and therefore more commonly in use and bicycles as a result less popular.
 That is: ownership still remained high, but use fell to around 800 km annually.
 Even so, the number of Dutch people cycling was very high compared to other European nations.

 The trend away from the bicycle and towards motorised transport only began to decrease in the 1970s when Dutch people took to the streets to protest against the high number of child deaths on the roads: in some years over 500 children were killed in collisions with motor vehicles.
-This protest movement, initiated by Maartje van Putten (later an MEP), was known as the Stop de Kindermoord ("Stop the Child Murder").
+This protest movement, initiated by Maartje van Putten (later a MEP), was known as the Stop de Kindermoord ("Stop the Child Murder").